The Best Mouse to Prevent Carpal Tunnel: What to Look For and Why It Matters

 How Your Mouse May Be Contributing to Carpal Tunnel Syndrome

-When you add wrist extension (bending your wrist upward to reach the mouse), repeated clicking pressure, and four-plus hours of daily use, that compression becomes chronic.
+Most standard flat mice force your forearm into full pronation, meaning your palm faces straight down toward the desk.
+When you add wrist extension (bending your wrist upward to reach the mouse), repeated clicking pressure, and four-plus hours of daily use, that compression can become chronic.
 The result: pain, numbness, and tingling that often starts at night before showing up during the workday.

 Try this today: Lay your arm flat on your desk and notice whether your palm faces down or inward.
 If it's fully pronated, your mouse grip is likely contributing to strain.